Date:Sunday 13 January 2019

 'Browsing Genes and Genomes with Ensembl and Ensembl Genomes' will include an introduction to the Ensembl browsers, demonstrate key views in browsing genomes, and show you how to use tools for accessing genomic data and analysing your own, BioMart and the VEP.

-Ensembl (www.ensembl.org) provides an interface and an infrastructure for accessing genomic information covering over 100 vertebrate species, including cow, pig, sheep, and chicken.
-Its sister project, Ensembl Genomes (www.ensemblgenomes.org), consists of five sub-portals (bacteria, protists, fungi, plants, and invertebrate metazoa) which contain data for over 700 eukaryotic (including wheat, barley, tomato and brassicas) and over 40,000 prokaryotic genomes.
+Ensembl (www.ensembl.org) provides an interface and an infrastructure for accessing genomic information covering over 130 vertebrate species, including cow, pig, sheep, and chicken.
+Its sister project, Ensembl Genomes (www.ensemblgenomes.org), consists of five sub-portals (bacteria, protists, fungi, plants, and invertebrate metazoa) which contain data for over 1,000 eukaryotic (including wheat, barley, tomato, brassicas and numerous pathogens) and over 40,000 prokaryotic genomes.

 All species in Ensembl and Ensembl Genomes have gene annotation and comparative genomics analyses within the taxa (excluding bacteria).
 For many of these genomes, we also provide annotation of variants, such as SNPs and CNVs.
 All these data can be accessed via our browser websites, BioMart (for protists, fungi, plants, and animals), FTP, Perl APIs, REST API, and MySQL.
 Furthermore, the Variant Effect Predictor (VEP) is a powerful tool for analysing sets of genomic variants, available for all species in Ensembl and Ensembl Genomes.